Wrestling in Dagestan: Mixed martial arts

 Wrestling is considered an important component of MMA due to its effectiveness in the sport.
 Athletes from Dagestan who had previously trained in wrestling are able to transfer and apply their skillset to the sport of MMA to achieve success.

 The most famous figure in this field is Khabib Nurmagomedov, who has credited much of his success to freestyle wrestling, along with his skills in sambo and judo.
 He was the first Russian national as well as the first Muslim to win a UFC championship title.
 (Note: Nurmagomedov was the second Russian UFC champion overall.
 Oleg Taktarov was the first Russian to become UFC champion after winning the UFC 6 tournament.)
 His fight against Conor McGregor at UFC 229 was the most anticipated in the sport's history, propelling Khabib to worldwide fame.

 Volk Han demonstrated mastery of sambo in professional wrestling and during the early stages of MMA.
 He was the coach of many prominent MMA figures such as Fedor and Alexander Emelianenko, Sergei Kharitonov and Karimula Barkalaev.
 Growing up, he trained under Aliyev.

 Nurmagomedov's long-time friend and training partner, Islam Makhachev also won the UFC Lightweight Championship.
 According to Makhachev, the United States has American football and Dagestan has wrestling.

-Other notable Dagestani fighters utilizing wrestling include: